 Preparing your business for UK CBAM

 Since then, there has been a significant shift in the CBAM landscape.
-The UK Government is set to implement its own version of the CBAM, which will be effective from 1 January 2027, without a transitional period as there is for the EU CBAM.
+The UK government is set to implement its version of the CBAM, effective from 1 January 2027, without a transitional period as there is for the EU CBAM.

 Why is the UK Government introducing UK CBAM?